Piano Sonata No. 3 (Prokofiev): Musical form

-The sonata is the shortest of his piano sonatas, being in a single movement in sonata form and lasting approximately 7–8 minutes, but it is one of the most technically demanding pieces Prokofiev has ever written for the piano.
+The sonata is the shortest of his piano sonatas, being in a single movement in sonata form and lasting approximately 7–8 minutes, but it is one of the most technically demanding pieces Prokofiev ever wrote for the piano.
 The piece opens with a blasting E major chord for the entire first and second bars and then goes into a toccata-like melody for the next few bars.
 This repeats with some variation again after that, and a tonic preparation for two bars leads to the first theme.
 The first theme, consists of a fairly recognizable harmony with a leaping melody in the right hand.
 The first theme is mainly in a playful and soft character with some dynamic fluctuations towards the end of the first theme.
 It contains some motives that reoccur near the end of the piece.

 The second theme resembles the second movement in a typical three-movement sonata cycle, and opens in a slow and legato chromatic scale with sustained bass notes of G♯, D, and G, marked Moderato.
 The slow, lyrical melody opens in the relative major, then repeats itself with the same melody but with the harmony in A minor.
 The slow theme also consists of leaping harmony in the left hand, and the theme ends in C major after some progressions in C major.

 The third theme, which is like a development, opens in a blasting, fortissimo chromatic harmony with a march-like melody in D minor with the same rhythmic motives alternating between hands.
-After that, there comes a rapid scale based on the notes F-E-D-F with double thirds in the bass.
+After that, there comes a rapid scale based on the notes F–E–D–F with double thirds in the bass.
 It then repeats a perfect fifth up, then proceeding with rapidly repeated Cs on the right hand on the upper registers.
 Following that is a series of arpeggios that suggest a melody or chord progression, then proceeding with a lyrical melody that comes from the second theme.